-Using the samples of θ , e_r and $e{r,j}$, the mean and variance of modal properties are predicted and listed in Table 6.
+Using the samples of Θ , e_r and $e{r,j}$, the mean and variance of modal properties are predicted and listed in Table 6.
 These values should be compared with the mean and variance of the measurements in Table 2.
 The predicted results are of good accuracy, and the maximum relative error is less than 4%.
 The predicted PDFs of modal properties are also computed and compared with Gaussian PDFs of the measurements in Figure 5.
 A very good agreement is also observed, validating the effectiveness of the proposed methodology in identifying the model parameters.
-It should be noted that such uncertainty bounds are expected to be thin for classical Bayesian framework based on multiple datasets used for the modal properties [34].
+Such good agreements are under the condition where the model is good enough to provide acceptable fits between the model predictions and the simulated data for the overall quantities simultaneously.
+It should be noted that such uncertainty bounds are expected to be thin for classical Bayesian framework based on multiple datasets used for the modal properties [37].
 The level of uncertainty is expected in classical Bayesian approaches to decrease as the number of data increases.